-Caring for children is not just a responsibility—it's a profound privilege that allows you to make a lasting impact on young lives and provide crucial support to families.
+What is pediatric primary care?
+At its heart, it's more than just treating children—it's a profound privilege that allows nurse practitioners to make lasting impacts on young lives while providing crucial support to parents and families.

 Common Challenges NP Students Face in Pediatric Rotations